 On 5th July 1930 the Evening Post (Welington) reported - somewhat belatedly: “A new string quartet has come into being in Melbourne, where David Sisserman, formerly of Pavlova’s orchestra, has settled.
 He has associated himself with three Melbourne musicians, and the quartet is called The Sisserman String Quartet.
 The other players are Reginald Bradley, Rene Brogozzo, and Mischa Kogan, and the party intends giving chamber music recitals.
 The first violin, Mr. Bradley, is well known on the radio, and was conductor and director of programmes at 3LO, Melbourne, when wireless was a novelty.”

 On 6th August 1930 Sisserman obtained British citizenship while a resident of Australia.
+The certificate notes that he was “hitherto a Polish citizen” (since 1921), and “has formally renounced his allegiance to the Republic of Poland.”
 His address was Exhibition Street, Melbourne.

 On 4th September 1930 the Melbourne Argus noted that Sisserman would be giving a concert on 16th September at the Assembly Hall, before his departure for Europe.